What can you learn from a late-blooming triathlete as brilliant and natural as Chang Hitalia? More than you might believe

 You started out running in 2009 and then triathlon piqued your interested a year after.
 Was there a moment that pushed you to try triathlon?

-But were you already capable of swimming and biking then?
+But were you already knew how to swim and bike then?

 At what point did you realize that you could actually be good at triathlon?